DKeen0123/bank/README.md

 10/01/2012 || 1000.00 ||        || 1000.00
 ```

-the user stories are as follows:
+the user stories I created are as follows:

 ### User stories